EVERSE-ResearchSoftware/RSQKit/pages/fair_rs.md

 - [FAIR Software Checklist][fair-rs-checklist] - self-assessment tool developed by the Australian Research Data Commons (ARDC) and the Netherlands eScience Center
 - [`How FAIR is your software` - command line tool to evaluate a software repository's compliance with the FAIR principles][howfairis]
 - [CODECHECK][codecheck] - An approach for independent execution of computations underlying research articles.
-- The [FAIR Cookbook][fair-cookbook] contains general reusable recipes for FAIR assessment.

-Check also common metrics for Research Software [^5] that may used to assess each of the principles.

 ### Summary